Director-of-G/in_hand_manipulation_2/README.md

     cmake -DCMAKE_PREFIX_PATH=$HOME/drake-build/install -DEigen3_DIR:PATH=/usr/lib/cmake/eigen3 -DCMAKE_BUILD_TYPE=Release ..
     make
     ```
-- Some of the `xxx.py` in `high_level/planner/ddp/tasks` enable self-collsion terms, the implementation of which requires SDF support of Pinocchio.
+- **About the self-collision term** Some of the `xxx.py` in `high_level/planner/ddp/tasks` enable self-collsion terms, the implementation of which requires SDF support of Pinocchio.
 To enable this feature, you need to build Pinocchio and Crocoddyl from source.
 Although a detailed procedure is under development, we provide a few suggestions here
     - Follow the instructions.
 Please refer to the instructions for [Pinocchio](https://stack-of-tasks.github.io/pinocchio/download.html#Install_9) and [Crocoddyl](https://github.com/loco-3d/crocoddyl#file_folder-from-source)
     - Install the specific version.
 We recommend `v3.3.0` for Pinocchio and `v2.1.0` for Crocoddyl
     - Turn ON the SDF option when configuring Pinocchio.
 Add `-DBUILD_WITH_SDF_SUPPORT=ON` when running `cmake ..`